CCSMB/Standards/Standards/CCSMB-1.md

 ## Inclusion of Examples

 Each RFC should include code for utilizing the standard.
-If the RFC is sufficiently complex, a reference implementation should be written and placed in `/Standards/CCSMB-n`, where `n` is the RFC number.
+If the RFC is sufficiently complex, a reference implementation should be written and placed in the `/Standards/CCSMB-n` folder, where `n` is the RFC number.

 ## Submission